andrewstiefel/andrewstiefel.com/about.md

 Currently I’m at the Seattle Symphony, where I connect the orchestra to its audience through creative storytelling, live broadcasts, and other projects.

 In addition to my work for the Seattle Symphony, I've created social media strategies for political campaigns and nonprofits.
 I write sometimes.
-Previously I covered science, technology, and entrepreneurship for the University of Oregon, including a column published in _The Register Guard_.
+Previously I covered science and entrepreneurship for the University of Oregon and wrote a bi-weekly column about startups and technology for the _The Register Guard_.

 I love to wander the stunning landscapes of the Pacific Northwest whenever I can escape Seattle.
 And when I can't get out of town, you'll often find me at a coffee shop, reading, writing, or [working on side projects](https://andrewstiefel.net).